annakvach/Diff_expression_analysis/README.md

 - also we use fgsea (v1.12.0) and ClusterProfiler (v3.14.3) packages to identify signal pathways.

 For the first pipline was taken article doi:10.3390/genes11091057.
-The object of the study in the article is the cell line of murine myoblasts C2C12: wild type (wt_contr) and with a mutation in the LMNA gene (232_contr).
-The aim of the study in this article was to assess the effect of the mutation on myogenic differentiation C2C12 (wt_HS and 232_HS).
+The object of the study in the article is the cell line of murine myoblasts C2C12:wild type and with a mutation in the LMNA gene (G232E).
+The aim of the study in this article was to assess the effect of the mutation on myogenic differentiation C2C12 (HS influence).

+Samples (three replicas for each):
+- wt_contr
+- 232_contr
+- wt_HS
+- 232_HS

 ## The first step of all piplines was quality assessment of reads using FastQC program (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).